anarkopsykotik/GTAV-FingerprintSolver/README.md

 # GTAV-FingerprintSolver
-Solves the fingerprint "hack" for you within GTA V. Take the latest .jpg image from the folder in the input for treatment.
+Solves the fingerprint "hack" for you within GTA V. Take the clipboard image (work with printScreen key)

 ## Install
 You need python 3 with all libs used in the script